What Are Benzodiazepines?

 Occasionally, certain forms are given intravenously, although these methods are more commonly practiced and administered by medical practitioners under supervised care and are not often available for abuse by the patient or user.

-Common Benzodiazepines are:
+Common Benzodiazepines Include:

 Benzodiazepines are heavily regulated by the US government as a Schedule IV class drug due to their addictive traits and potency and are among the more heavily abused substances seen on the black market.